filipmanole/wordpress-starter/README.md

 ## About The Project

-This repository contains the files needed to start one or multiple wordpress websites on a server.
+This repository contains a simple and clean project with the files needed to start one or multiple wordpress websites on a server.

 ## Docker images used